Unconditionally Long-Time Stable Variable-Step Second-Order ETD Schemes for the 2D Periodic Incompressible NSE: Algorithm

-Following the classical SAV technique, the above second-order exponential time-differencing mean-reverting SAV two-step (ETD-mr-SAV-MS2o) scheme can be solved efficiently.
-The procedure is as follows: \begin{enumerate} \item Calculate the intermediate variables (via two Stokes solves):
+The above coupled scheme can be solved efficiently by substituting \eqref{eqn:mrGSAV_ETDMS2_u} into \eqref{eqn:mrGSAV_ETDMS2_q} and solving the resulting scalar cubic algebraic equation for $r^{n+1}$ first.
+The procedure is as follows: \begin{enumerate} \item Calculate the intermediate variables (via two heat solves):

 \item Compute the coefficients: